 Do offer guidance and support to your kid in the next phase of their life even though it doesn’t match up with what you imagined.
 Seek solace in the fact that rarely is any child the imagined child.

 After about five years of full-time work in the service industry, Avery began a degree in business with a speciality in accounting.
 She continued to work part-time as she chipped away at meeting her academic requirements.
 Of course, I’m proud of her and the fact she attained a degree, but what mattered most to me was that we have a respectful and loving relationship with each other.
 School took that away from us for far too long.
 The fact I allowed it to now seems the height of ridiculousness.
+Let it be a lesson to those of you who don’t think you’re academic, you have no idea what could be around the corner in your lifes path, you might find yourself at the University of Alabama Birmingham or somewhere similar graduating with a business degree also.

 We wrote an e-book called 11 Ways to Keep Your Family Weeknights From Spinning Out of Control.
 To get it for FREE, simply subscribe to our newsletter recapping the best of thenewfamily.com and the podcast!